LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/Token.md

 URL: https://account-public-service-prod.ol.epicgames.com/account/api/oauth/token \
 Method: POST \
-Auth Required: Yes, Basic Auth of the Client Id & Client Secret
+Auth Required: Yes (Basic Authentication where the username is the Client Id and the password is the Client Secret)

 ## Headers